-UK resident individuals

-Shareholders who are resident in the UK may be liable to UK taxation on capital gains arising from the sale or other disposal, including a redemption, of Shares and switching of Shares between classes.
-Gains will be tax-free if after deduction of allowable losses they fall within an individual's annual capital gains exemption.
-For the tax year 2022/2023, the annual exemption is £12,300.

-Gains in excess of the annual exemption amount are taxed at 10% to the extent that, together with an individual's taxable income, they do not exceed the upper limit of the basic rate income tax band (£37,700 for 2022/23) and at 20% to the extent that they exceed that limit.

-UK corporate Shareholders
+- (a) UK resident individuals - (i) Shareholders who are resident in the UK may be liable to UK taxation on capital gains arising from the sale or other disposal, including a redemption, of Shares and switching of Shares between classes.
+Gains will be tax-free if after deduction of allowable losses they fall within an individual's annual capital gains exemption. - (ii) Gains in excess of the annual exemption amount are taxed at the lower rate of capital gains tax to the extent that, together with an individual's taxable income, they do not exceed the upper limit of the basic rate income tax band and at the higher rate to the extent that they exceed that limit. - (b) UK corporate Shareholders